Get your free and exclusive +30-page Authentication Analytics Whitepaper

 Passkey analytics tracks how users start their authentication:

-• Conditional UI (Autofill): Users selecting passkeys from autofill suggestions
+• Conditional UI (Autofill): Users selecting passkeys from browser autofill suggestions

-• Text Field Login: Traditional username entry followed by passkey authentication
+• Text Field Login: Traditional flow where users enter a username and click login, then complete passkey authentication

 5.3 Performance Comparison#